Nano-AI/PyDesk/README.md

 ### Installing
-Open up your terminal in the directory you stored the program in and run `pip install -r requirements.txt`
+Open up your terminal in the directory you stored the program in and run `pip install -r requirements.txt`.

 ## Deployment
 Run `python main.py` in the directory where the program is stored.